Dungeness ruins on Cumberland Island, Georgia. Photo by @discoveriesphotography

 Explore a prehistoric American Indian site in Macon

 Ocmulgee Mounds National Historical Park in Macon traces 17,000 years of human inhabitants.
-Set on the Ocmulgee River a short drive from downtown, the 702-acre park has eight miles of walking trails, and the visitor center has an informative museum with more than 2,000 artifacts.
+Set on the Ocmulgee River a short drive from downtown, the park has eight miles of walking trails, and the visitor center has an informative museum.
 Go inside the continent’s only reconstructed Earth Lodge with its original 1,000-year-old floor, and climb to the top of the Great Temple Mound.
 The site also has a former colonial trading post.
 The Ocmulgee Lantern Light Tours and the Ocmulgee Indian Celebration are two of the best events held there.

 See the archeological remains of colonists on St. Simons